 The county had a meeting on Thursday, November 15th in which it debated the possibility of passing their own resolution, proposed by Commissioner Hunter Locke.
-Locke spoke at the meeting and gave his own reasons for its passage, which will most likely come sometime this week.
-Commissioner Gary Stidham is also a sponsor.
+Locke spoke at the meeting and gave his own reasons for its passage, which came a week later.
+Commissioner Gary Stidham was also a sponsor.

 Brent Smith, a Commissioner of Bedford County has been pushing hard for a Second Amendment Sanctuary Resolution for several months now.
 His first attempt to get a vote on the floor was tabled in September and now a second attempt was just tabled on November 12th.
 We've spoken to Brent, and we're pretty sure he'll keep trying.
 Support Brent's efforts!